SoftwareEngg2024/SplitIT/README.md

 3. Use the connection string from Atlas to connect to DB.

 ### Update TOKEN in user.properties
-1. Open user.properties in your project.
+1. Open or create user.properties in your project.
 2. Update the TOKEN and MONGODB_URI with your credentials.

 ### Run the Telegram Bot